The vision to start something new

 The International Study Centre shared a supportive attitude towards Tania's initiative, and all students with ideas.
 She highlights the openness of teachers to discuss ideas with students.
 At Huddersfield you are given the opportunity to grow and the confidence to put your ideas forward.
 Tania says, "I am very glad I came to Huddersfield.
 I believe I’ve grown so much as a person and it gave me confidence in myself."

 When asked about how she feels about the project, Tania said, "It makes you feel useful."
 She explained that she gets pleasure from doing something to help other students.

 Preparation for the future

-Tania studied the International Foundation Year in Business and Law, Hospitality and Tourism, Management, Marketing, Transport and Logistics at the International Study Centre, and is currently studying International Business BA(Hons) at the University of Huddersfield.
+Tania studied the International Foundation Year in Business, Management & Law at the International Study Centre, and is currently studying International Business BA(Hons) at the University of Huddersfield.
 She chose her degree because it opens doors to careers in marketing, finance, teaching, travel and hospitality.